electron/electron/docs/api/app.md

 This event will be emitted inside the primary instance of your application when a second instance has been executed and calls `app.requestSingleInstanceLock()`.

-`argv` is an Array of the second instance's command line arguments, make sure the second instance starts at the same user or you won't recieve the arguments, and `workingDirectory` is its current working directory.
+`argv` is an Array of the second instance's command line arguments, and `workingDirectory` is its current working directory.
 Usually applications respond to this by making their primary window focused and non-minimized.

+**Note:** If the second instance is started by a different user than the first, the `argv` array will not include the arguments.

 This event is guaranteed to be emitted after the `ready` event of `app` gets emitted.